DutchDjangoAssociation/django-sprint/flyer.md

 During this 2-day sprint we'll join forces and contribute to the Django Web Framework.
-We hope to resolve many tickets again and make Django more stable, advanced, powerful and whatnot.
+We hope to resolve many tickets again and make Django more stable, advanced, powerful and whatnot!
 We try to have at least one sprint every year.
 You can follow us on Meetup.com and Twitter.

 - Misschien wat info over wat de laatste tijd gebeurd is met Django?